puppetlabs/bolt/5-writing-tasks/README.md

 1. [Running Commands](../3-running-commands)

-# Write your first task in Bash
+# How do tasks work?

 Tasks allow you to share commonly used commands as Puppet modules.
 This means they can be uploaded and downloaded from the Forge, as well as managed using all the existing Puppet tools.
 You can also just use them from GitHub or as a way of organizing regularly used commands locally.

 By default tasks take arguments as environment variables, prefixed with `PT` (short for Puppet Tasks).
 Tasks are stored in the `tasks` directory of a module, a module being a directory with a unique name.
 You can have several tasks per module, but the `init` task is special and will be run by default if a task name is not specified.
 All of that will make more sense if we see it in action.

 Note that tasks can be implemented in any language which will run on the target nodes.

+# Write your first task in Bash

-We'll use `sh` here purely as a simple demonstration, but you could use Perl, Python, Lua, JavaScript, etc. as long as it can read environment variables or take content on stdin.
+For our first example we'll use `sh` here purely as a simple demonstration, but you could use Perl, Python, Lua, JavaScript, etc. as long as it can read environment variables or take content on stdin.

 Save the following file to `modules/exercise5/tasks/init.sh`: